Alexandru Bassarab: Political rise, downfall, and death

-Soon afterwards, the Guard fell from power, and Bassarab was arrested on orders from Conducător Ion Antonescu.
-When Romania entered World War II in June 1941 as part of Operation Barbarossa, Bassarab was placed into a frontline unit with a high risk of casualties, participating in the recovery of Bessarabia.
+Also in December 1940, Brăileanu's own journal, Însemnări Sociologice, put out Bassarab's article, Viața legionară, isvor de creație ("Guardist Life as a Source of Inspiration").
+On January 13, 1941, he was a government representative for another ceremony, held at Casa Verde in memory of Moța, Codreanu and other Guardist figures.
+Days after, the Guard fell from power, and Bassarab was arrested on orders from Conducător Antonescu.
+When Romania entered World War II in June 1941 as part of Operation Barbarossa, Bassarab was placed into a frontline unit with a high risk of casualties, participating in the recovery of Bessarabia (Operation München).
 He vanished outside Țiganca.
 Legends began circulating that he had been killed while demining a field with his bare hands.
 Another account has it that he had been taken prisoner by the Red Army, detained at Chișinău, and finally slashed with a bayonet when he protested against the torturing of a Romanian officer.
 The most likely version is that he was captured and shot at Țiganca, in retaliation for the Romanians' treatment of Soviet prisoners.

 An obituary by Comarnescu saw print in Revista Fundațiilor Regale, praising Bassarab as the "laborer-artist" who, in dying, lived up to his "heroic perspective on art": "it was given to him that he should accomplish more as a Romanian soldier than as an artist, his very sound debut notwithstanding."
 Bassarab's propaganda work was formally banned soon after Antonescu's downfall, as the new regime and the Allied Commission clamped down on all forms of fascist literature and art.
 His widow, who had a degree in philology, never remarried.
 She survived the rise and fall of Communist Romania and died in 1999 at age 95.
 Their son Șerban, born in 1940, pursued a career as a mathematician.
 His father's work was again explored after the Romanian Revolution of 1989.
 In 1999, Petre Oprea republished art chronicles by Bassarab, Stamatu and Zlotescu, noting that their aesthetic hierarchies were often confirmed by posterity.